-IF POLICE ARRIVE BEFORE THE PARENTS AND PARENTS ARE ON THEIR WAY AND PARENTS HAVE NOT BEEN CONTACTED The police should be asked if they would be willing to wait.
-The police should be asked if they would be willing to wait.
-Circumstances may dictate that the police may wish to take immediate action.
-The police may wish to take immediate action.
+IF PARENTS IF POLICE ARRIVE BEFORE THE PARENTS ARRIVE BEFORE AND PARENTS ARE ON AND PARENTS HAVE POLICE THEIR WAY NOT BEEN CONTACTED The parents should be The police should be asked if The police should be asked allowed access to the they would be willing to wait. if they would be willing to pupil, with a teacher wait. present at all times.
+Circumstances may dictate that the police may wish to The police may wish to take take immediate action. immediate action.
 A teacher must be present.
 Every attempt should be made to have the parents present, but failing this, a teacher must be present.